eesilas/unihiker-docs/docs/wiki/LanguageReference/USBDevices/USB_Carema.md

-### Example Description
+## Example Description
-To create a Camera, we will use a USB camera as an expansion module.
-To control a USB camera using the UNIHIKER, we can use the method from the OpenCV library in Python.
-This will allow us to access and control the camera through the side interface of the board, which is connected to a microcontroller responsible for controlling onboard components and GPIO.
-To control the DIY Camera and shoot a video, we can use the methods from the OpenCV library in Python.
-This will allow us to read the video stream from the camera and display it on the UNIHIKER board's screen.
-You can explore different functionalities and parameters of the OpenCV library to customize your DIY Camera project.
+The following code implements the common functions of using a camera on UNIHIKER.
+The generated video after running is in a state where it is horizontally flipped 180 ° and rotated 90 ° to the right relative to the normal video.

-### Hardware Required
+## Hardware Required

 - [UNIHIKER](https://www.dfrobot.com/product-2691.html)
 - [MegaPixels USB Camera for Raspberry Pi / NVIDIA Jetson Nano / UNIHIKER](https://www.dfrobot.com/product-2089.html)

 ![](img/1_USB_Carema/1692675829807-df9e3074-c792-46de-a6cf-32155c10c88b.png)
-### Example Code
+## Example Code
-The following code implements the common functions of using a camera on UNIHIKER.
-The generated video after running is in a state where it is horizontally flipped 180 ° and rotated 90 ° to the right relative to the normal video.

 ```python
 #  -*- coding: UTF-8 -*-
 import cv2  # Import OpenCV library